rvprasad/DyCo4JVM/README.md

 _java.lang.Class_ instance of _Logger_ class.

 Each log statement in a trace file is a comma separated list of values.
-It starts with an optional message frequency (if greater than 1) followed by the thread id of the logger and the logged message.
-The logged message will conform to one of the following formats.
+It starts with the thread id of the logger followed by the log message and an optional message frequency (if greater than 1).
+The log message will conform to one of the following formats.
 - method entry `en,<method>`
   - This message will be followed by the set of corresponding method argument messages with the exception in case of constructors.
 - method argument `ar,<index>,<value>`
+- method call `ca,<method>,<call-site-id>`
+  - call-site-id is local to the caller method.
 - method return `re,<value>`
   - There will be no value in case of return from void methods.
 - method exception `xp,<value>`